 Climbing the One Hundred Mountains of Japan without fossil fuels

-After Tim Macartney-Snape's sea-to-summit, on-foot-all-the-way ascent of Mt Everest in 1990 and Göran Kropp's solo, unsupported, ascent of the same in May 1996 - without bottled oxygen and after cycling to Nepal all the way from Sweden - it was inevitable that somebody would apply the same thoroughgoing ethic to Japan's One Hundred Mountains.
+First, there was Tim Macartney-Snape's sea-to-summit, on-foot-all-the-way ascent of Mt Everest in 1990.
+Then came Göran Kropp's solo, unsupported, ascent of the same in May 1996 - without bottled oxygen and after cycling to Nepal all the way from Sweden.
+After such precedents, it was all but inevitable that somebody would one day apply the same thoroughgoing ethic to Japan's One Hundred Mountains.

 That somebody turned out to be Tanaka Yōki, a thirty-year old self-styled "adventure racer", who climbed the One Hundred Mountains of Japan last year using only "human power".
 Starting out on 1 April on the southernmost of the peaks, Miyanoura-dake on Yakushima, he completed his 100th mountain on Rishiri-dake, at the northern tip of Hokkaidō, 208 days later, on 26 October.